 I was certain I’d be getting my way.
 Turns out I was dead wrong about that.

-A split lip, a thumping headache, and abandonment on the streets of Sydney later and I’ve been right about a sum total of one thing tonight…
+One crazy car ride, a split lip, a thumping headache, and abandonment on the streets of Sydney later and I’ve been right about a sum total of one thing tonight…

 Desperate times definitely call for desperate measures.